NAB summons Shahbaz in Ashiana-e-Iqbal case again

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: The National Accountability Bureau (NAB) on Wednesday summoned PML-N President Shahbaz Sharif in the Ashiana Housing and Punjab Power Development Company cases on August 20.
+LAHORE: The National Accountability Bureau (NAB) Wednesday summoned PML-N president Shahbaz Sharif in the Ashiana Housing and Punjab Power Development Company cases on August 20.

 The Anti-Corruption Establishment (ACE) had already carried out a probe against Naveed and Yousaf in 2016.
 It declared Naveed guilty of embezzling Rs450 million but gave a ‘clean chit’ to Yousaf.

-The ACE in its investigation found that Naveed had purchased 19 properties in his and his family members’ names and also unearthed his and his family members’ properties worth over Rs1 billion.
-During the probe, it revealed that Ikram Naveed purchased three floors in the Ali Trade Centre owned by Ali Imran Yousaf son in law of Shahbaz Sharif.
+The ACE in its investigation found that Naveed had purchased 19 properties in his and his family members’ names and also unearthed his and his family members’ property worth over Rs 1 billion.
+During the probe it revealed that Ikram Naveed purchased three floors in the Ali Trade Centre owned by Ali Imran Yousaf son in law of Shahbaz Sharif.

 As per detail of Cheema’s case, he was arrested over the charges of misusing his authority and, with criminal intent, processing and awarding Ashiana-e-lqbal project contract worth Rs14 billion to Lahore CASA Developers, a joint venture a firm which was ineligible for the same.
 The contract, in connivance with other accused persons, was awarded in violation of PPP Act, 2014.